RAW vs. JPEG: Which Format Should You Use?

 If you're looking to convert your images online, look no further than Img2Go!

 It's not only free, but also very easy to use.
-Simply upload your image, enter a link, or import it from a cloud service.
+Simply upload your image, enter a link, or get it from a cloud service.
 Choose the image format you want, and optionally apply filters or change the size.
 With one click, your image is converted.

 Enjoy the convenience and flexibility of Img2Go for all your image conversion needs!

-IMG2Go: Chrome Browser Extension
+Img2Go: Chrome Browser Extension

 For even more efficiency, don't forget to check out our Img2Go Chrome extension.